pavanjoshi914/Blog/_posts/GSoC/2021-06-20-gsoc-coding-period-week1-2.md

 ## What I learned 🎯

 * More exposure to API and data serialization
-* Creation of localization rules to give best possible infrastracture
+* Creation of localization rules to give best possible infrastructure.
 * Working with RSpec tests and behaviour driven development
 * Experience of integrating different JavaScript libraries
 * Designing backend independent I18n solutions.